 Safe Deposit Boxes (SDBs)

-SDB option also allows for the Initial Remove Deposit.
-Namely, TSH staff places the bullion purchased through Silver Bullion into a safe deposit box on behalf of the client.
+For international clients who are unable to be present in Singapore, we allow for an initial remote deposit of bullion into a newly hired box.
+Namely, our vault officers will place the bullion purchased through Silver Bullion into a safe deposit box and sealed on behalf of the client.
 The whole process is video recorded and the video is sent to the client together with the key.
-After that, the SDB can only be opened in the presence of the client or an authorized representative.
+After that, the safe deposit box can only be opened in the presence of the client or an authorized representative.

 If you are interested to start storing gold in Singapore, please contact us for our customer service representative to assist you!